DECSIS/odoo_sync_ldap/README.md

 Or import the "hr_ldap_sync.model_mapping.csv" file into Odoo and change it to suit your needs.

+You must set the priorities for the models and for the foreign keys.
+If model X depends on model Y, then model X should have higher priorities.
+The "model priorities" use the priority of the first mapping of that model found on the list.

+For Foreign Keys higher priority also means it is executed first.
+For example "company_ids" should be assigned before "company_id" to user foreign key, then "company_ids" must have higher priority than "company_id".
+This priority is in relation to the foreign keys in the same model.

 ## Usage

 You should follow these guidelines:

-- First use the "Sync" option to synchronize the mappings with the LDAP. (delete part of sync is commented, uncoment if needed)
+- First use the "Sync" option to synchronize the mappings with the LDAP. (delete is commented, uncoment if needed)
-- Then Update the Foreign Keys for Company, Jobs and Departments by choosing the "Update_FK Company". (if applicable on your mappings)
-- Update the Users Foreign Keys by choosing the "Update_FK Users". (if applicable on your mappings)
-- Update the Foreign Keys for the remaining mappings with the "Update_FK" option.

-Sometimes the foreign keys will fail due to missing dependencies.
-Restart the server and try again to refresh the database.
+- Use the "Update_FK" option to update the foreign keys.

-Updating Foreign Keys takes quite some time, if no messages are appearing on logs then execution is running normally.
+Updating Foreign Keys takes quite some time, if no error messages are appearing on logs then execution is running normally.